 Joby makes sure that the Wavo mic can attach to both cameras and phones based on the connections that it comes with.
 After all, it isn’t just the microphone that comes with the order.
 A TRRS cable and TRS both come with, enabling instant connection to the devices that vloggers will need.
 The package also includes some foam and shock mounts.

 The fact that the microphone doesn’t run on a battery is also a definite bonus.
 You don’t have to constantly monitor how much charge is left or have to be constantly hunting down replacement batteries.
 This is a relief that all vloggers will feel.
 Nobody wants to spend all their time stockpiling replacements for power.
 They want to be out and recording the adventures of the day.

-It’s hard to emphasize just how much Joby are looking to support vloggers with this microphone.
-In the very description of the product they claim that the “Super-Cardioid polar pattern focuses on the vlogger’s voice, isolating it from the crowd or background noise… Supplied with both a cable for mobile phones (TRRS) and cameras (TRS) this is the Vlogger’s choice for their first quality microphone.”
-There is a clear focus on who this microphone is for and Joby aren’t afraid of letting them know who it is.
+It’s hard to emphasize just how much Joby is looking to support vloggers with this microphone.
+In the very description of the product, they claim that the “Super-Cardioid polar pattern focuses on the vlogger’s voice, isolating it from the crowd or background noise… Supplied with both a cable for mobile phones (TRRS) and cameras (TRS) this is the Vlogger’s choice for their first quality microphone.”
+There is a clear focus on who this microphone is for and Joby isn’t afraid of letting them know who it is.